-Changes in money supply and monetary liquidity conditions can highly affect the trend of any financial market.
-The following analysis investigates this intermarket phenomenon by breaking down the basic components of money supply and liquidity.
-Later, a hypothetical global liquidity index is constructed to research the correlation between global liquidity and the S&P 500, the US Dollar Index, and Bitcoin.
+Changes in money supply and liquidity conditions can strongly influence the trend of any financial market.
+The following analysis examines this intermarket effect by breaking down the main components of money supply and liquidity.
+Later, a hypothetical global liquidity index is created to study the correlation between global liquidity and the S&P 500, the US Dollar Index, and Bitcoin.

 Highlights:

-- Money supply refers to the total amount of money circulating in the economy, while liquidity refers to how easily this money circulates
+- Money supply is the total amount of money circulating in the economy, while liquidity measures how easily this money moves.

-- Liquidity represents an interplay between the supply of and the demand for money and may be expressed as the difference between the expansion of money supply and the growth of money demand
+- Liquidity reflects the balance between the supply of and demand for money and can be expressed as the difference between money supply growth and money demand growth.

-- Equities are highly correlated to global liquidity conditions, but there can be significant delays (the time lag can be around 20 months)
+- Equities are closely linked to global liquidity, though there can be significant delays, with a time lag of around 20 months.

-- Risk-on financial assets such as tech stocks are more sensitive to changes in the global liquidity conditions than value stocks and other risk-off assets
+- Risk-on assets, such as tech stocks, are more sensitive to changes in global liquidity than value stocks and other risk-off assets.

-- In investment analysis, liquidity should be assessed within an international context and not domestically
+- In investment analysis, liquidity should be evaluated in an international context, not just domestically.

 The Creation of Money and Money Supply

-Let’s begin by how money is created in the first place.
+Let’s start with how money is created.
 Two key players generate money in the economy: (i) central banks and (ii) commercial banks.
-These two players also constitute the so-called fractional-reserve banking system.
+Together, they form the fractional-reserve banking system.

-- Central banks can print money by creating or destroying liabilities on their balance sheet
+- Central banks create money by adding or removing liabilities on their balance sheet.

-- Commercial banks can also create money by providing more loans to the economy than their actual reserves
+- Commercial banks create money by issuing loans that exceed their actual reserves.

-- By changing the reserve requirements of commercial banks, central banks define the amount of money that is available for banks to conduct transactions and offer loans
+- By adjusting the reserve requirements for commercial banks, central banks determine how much money is available for banks to conduct transactions and issue loans

 The Fractional-Reserve Banking

-Fractional-reserve banking refers to a banking system under which the public makes deposits to commercial banks, and commercial banks use that money to provide loans.
-Central banks set a minimum amount that banks need to hold in reserves; this is called the reserve ratio.
+Fractional-reserve banking is a system in which the public deposits money in commercial banks, and the banks use that money to issue loans.
+Central banks set a minimum amount that banks must hold in reserves, known as the reserve ratio.

-The newly created money is flowing directly/indirectly to the economy.
-A portion of this money will end up in the consumption of goods and services, and another portion will go to investment.
-Historically speaking, changes in the money supply can affect the prices of all financial assets.
+The newly created money flows directly or indirectly into the economy.
+Part of it is spent on goods and services, while another part goes into investments.
+Historically, changes in the money supply can influence the prices of all financial assets.

-As the money supply expands, people tend to spend more.
-This means there is higher inflation, and thus, the purchasing power of money is reduced.
-Consequently, there is a new equilibrium between the quantity of money supplied and the quantity demanded.
-This process pushes the prices of goods and services higher.
-The prices of financial assets are also inflated, as are any other assets in the economy.
-During hyper-inflation, you should also expect the price of gold to surge.
+As the money supply grows, people tend to spend more.
+This leads to higher inflation, reducing the purchasing power of money.
+A new equilibrium forms between the money supplied and the money demanded, pushing up the prices of goods and services.
+Financial assets and other types of assets in the economy also rise in value.
+During hyperinflation, the price of gold typically surges as well.

 Breaking Down Global Liquidity

-Liquidity is an interplay between the supply of and the demand for money.
-According to BIS (sources), liquidity is “the funding that is unconditionally available to settle claims.”
+Liquidity is the interaction between the supply of and demand for money.
+According to the BIS, liquidity is “the funding that is unconditionally available to settle claims.”

-In most cases, when money supply expands, liquidity increases, and when money supply shrinks, liquidity decreases.
+In most cases, when the money supply grows, liquidity rises, and when the money supply shrinks, liquidity falls.
 However, there are instances when money supply and liquidity move in opposite directions.
-For example, if money supply expands by 3%, but at the same time, economic activity and price inflation expand by 5%, then you should expect decreasing liquidity.
+For example, if the money supply grows by 3% but economic activity and price inflation rise by 5%, liquidity is expected to decrease.

-- Liquidity increases if the supply of money expands faster than the demand for money
+Liquidity increases when the money supply grows faster than the demand for money.

-- Liquidity decreases if the supply of money expands slower than the demand for money
+Liquidity decreases when the money supply grows more slowly than the demand for money.

 Calculating Monetary Liquidity